The shift to mandated eInvoicing

 The pace of change is accelerating.
 A growing number of EU countries have introduced or announced timelines for mandatory eInvoicing mandates, signalling a clear shift toward digital tax compliance.
 Here’s a snapshot of where things currently stand:

-• Poland: eInvoicing via the KSeF platform becomes compulsory on 1 February 2026 for large taxpayers (≥ PLN 200 m turnover) and 1 April 2026 for all other VAT-registered businesses, with penalties suspended until 2027.
-This marks a major leap toward full digitalisation.
+- Poland: Phased rollout of eInvoicing via the KSeF platform becomes compulsory from February 2026 for large taxpayers (≥ PLN 200 m turnover) and then April 2026 for all other VAT-registered businesses, with penalties suspended until 2027.
+This marks a major leap toward full digitalisation for the country.

-• France: From 1 September 2026 every company must be able to receive structured eInvoices, while large and mid-sized businesses must also issue eInvoices/e-reports; SMEs follow on from 1 September 2027.
+- France: From 1 September 2026 every company must be able to receive structured eInvoices and real-time reporting, while large and mid-sized businesses must also issue eInvoices/e-reports; SMEs follow on from 1 September 2027.

 The bottom line is that mandates don’t apply equally.
 Some countries exempt small businesses or specific sectors, while others take a one-size-fits-all approach.
 But the general direction is clear: all businesses, regardless of size or industry, should prepare for eInvoicing to become the norm and not the exception.